grittypuffy/ente/docs/docs/self-hosting/index.md

 ```

 The above `curl` command pulls the Docker image, creates a directory `my-ente`
-in the current working directory and prompts to start the cluster, which upon
+in the current working directory and prompts to start the Docker Compose cluster
-entering `y`, starts all the containers required to run Ente.
+required to run Ente.

 ![quickstart](/quickstart.png)